ashraf-s9s/clustercheck-iptables/README.md

 This script is built and tested on:

-* Percona XtraDB Cluster 5.6, MySQL Galera Cluster 5.6 and MariaDB 10.x, galera 3.x
+* Percona XtraDB Cluster 5.6, MySQL Galera Cluster 5.6 and MariaDB Galera 10.0, galera 3.x
 * CentOS 7.1
 * iptables v1.4.21
 * nginx/1.9.6